Pricing Barrier Options with DeepBSDEs: Results

+We thus can analytically price an Up-and-Out Call on a geometric basket in an arbitrary number of dimensions.

+If barrier breach is only monitored at discrete, regular times (such as during MC simulation at regular intervals), \citep{kou2003pricing} shows that the pricing impact of discrete observation can be approximated by shifting the barrier away from spot by a certain multiplicative barrier correction, $e^{\beta\sigma\sqrt{\Delta T}}$ for $\Delta T$ being the size of the time step, $\beta= -\zeta(\frac{1}{2})/\sqrt{2\pi}$ with $\zeta$ the Riemann zeta function, and then pricing a barrier option with continuous observation with that barrier level.

-We present the results of the forward deep BSDE barrier pricer for an Up-and-Out call option with a single underlier, with the parameters of the dynamics and the instrument as shown in Table \ref{table:rfmodel}, along with initial value for sample paths, $X_0$, chosen uniformly within 50 and 150.
-We use the generator $f(t,X_t,Y_t,Z_t)=-r(t,X_t)Y_t$ for the risk-neutral (discounting-only) case, as shown in section 2.
+We use the parameters of the dynamics and instrument parameters as given in Table \ref{table:rfmodel}, along with initial value for the underliers chosen uniformly between 49 and 151.
+For the ten-dimensional case, we use ten uncorrelated such models for the components and we use the geometric mean of the underliers raised to 1.05 as a basket underlier.
+The final payoff and the barrier is defined in terms of that basket underlier.
+We note that Up-and-Out Calls without rebate have a discontinuous $g_B$ function and are known to be challenging, especially close to the corner of discontinuity.

+As for the FBSDE generator, we use the generator $f(t,X_t,Y_t,Z_t)=-r(t,X_t)Y_t$ for the risk-neutral (discounting-only) case, as shown in section 2.
 However, any generator such as a generator for differential rates or other nonlinear pricing settings could be easily used instead.